-The District shall provide employees with paid leave time that may be taken in hourly increments, in order to conduct personal business that can only or best be addressed during the regular school day.
+The District shall provide employees with paid leave time in order to conduct personal business that can only or best be addressed during the regular school day.

-Full-time employees will be granted three days of personal leave per year and part-time employees will receive leave on a prorated basis (equal to percent FTE).
+Full-time employees will be granted three (3) days of personal leave per year and part-time employees will receive leave on a prorated basis (equal to percent FTE).
 One day may be carried over to the following year.
-The maximum accumulation shall be four (4) days, certified staff may turn in up to two unused personal days per year by requesting it in writing to the finance director by June 10th at a rate of \$65.
+The maximum accumulation shall be four (4) days.

-Requests for personal leave must be made 48 hours (unless an emergency) in advance and require administrative approval before using.
-Approval may be subject to the availability of qualified substitute teachers.
-Staff should be aware that it is more difficult to obtain substitute teachers before or after a break.
+Requests for personal leave must be made 48 hours in advance and require administrative approval before using.
+Approval may be subject to the availability of qualified substitutes.
 The District reserves the right to exclude days available for personal leave depending on district activities.
-Examples include, but are not limited to: new teacher in-service dates, mandatory all-staff in-service dates, PLC meetings, scheduled snow make up days, or special days such as elementary track and field day, graduation, academic night etc. Staff may not use personal/vacation days to extend scheduled breaks unless approved by the superintendent in writing (email).
+Examples may include, but are not limited to: special employee training, mandatory in-service dates, etc. Staff may not use personal/vacation days to extend scheduled breaks unless approved by the superintendent in writing.
 These will typically be granted once every five or six years.